scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

 Now log into each of the Ubuntu host-vms listed in Table 1 and ensure you have access to the devices.

 ### Git repository location
 All documentation and scripts used in this lab are cloned to the cisco user home directory.
-To start look for the
+To start look for the README.md file.
 ```
 /home/cisco/sonic-dcloud/1-SONiC_101
 ```